How Much Does a Website Really Cost in 2022?

 Ongoing costs

 Paying for a well-designed website isn’t a guaranteed formula for internet success.
-Once you have your completed website, we recommend that you reinforce your presence with regular marketing and content updates to keep visitors coming back to your site.
+Once you have your completed website, we recommend that you reinforce your presence with regular marketing and content updates, in order to keep visitors coming back to your site.
 Allotting a monthly budget of time and money can be a great way to ensure that this doesn’t get forgotten.

-When choosing a web design company for small businesses, select one that has experience working with small businesses.
+When choosing a web design company for small businesses, select one with experience in working with other small businesses.
 Otherwise, you may find yourself lumbered with fancy features that won’t actually offer you any real benefit.

 Again, website builders are a great option for creating your small business website.
 Wix categorises its templates by industry, making it really easy to find the one that’s right for you.